AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-customize-cluster-linux.md

 * **AMBARI.RUN\_CUSTOM\_COMMAND**: The Ambari Administrator role has this permission by default.
 * **CLUSTER.RUN\_CUSTOM\_COMMAND**: Both the HDInsight Cluster Administrator and Ambari Administrator have this permission by default.

-For more information on working with permissions with domain-joined HDInsight, see [Manage domain-joined HDInsight clusters](hdinsight-domain-joined-manage.md).

 ## Access control

 If you use an Azure subscription where you are not the administrator/owner, such as a company owned subscription, you must verify that your Azure account has at least **Contributor** access to the Azure resource group that contains the HDInsight cluster.